hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 2/notes.md

 # General Dataset Info

-* About: This dataset provides fuel economy data from 1999 and 2008 for 38 popular models of cars.
+* About: On-time data for all flights that departed NYC (i.e. JFK, LGA or EWR) in 2013.
-* Rows: 234
+* Rows: 336,776
-* Columns: 11
+* Columns: 19

 # What libraries were used?